 Additionally, I am thankful that in the last 12 months:

-- We added child psychiatrist Dr. Jennifer Schumann to our team, making our clinic the only pediatric clinic in the region to have an embedded specialist in the management of complex behavioral health concerns in children.
-Dr. Schumann has added a new, greatly needed skill set to our integrated medical-behavioral health home.
+- We added child psychiatrist Dr. Jennifer Olson to our team, making our clinic the only pediatric clinic in the region to have an embedded specialist in the management of complex behavioral health concerns in children.
+Dr. Olson has added a new, greatly needed skill set to our integrated medical-behavioral health home.

 - We welcomed Dr. Ross Newman and Dr. LoRanée Braun to our group of providers.
 These physicians have already made huge contributions to the care of children in our community.
 They also exemplify an important change in our recruiting focus—to tackle doctor turnover, which has been common in the past five years, not only in our practice, but in other medical practices in Eugene-Springfield.
 To help ensure that our providers stay, we are now hiring doctors who have ties to our local community and/or who have a deep desire to raise their own families in this area.
 This will help encourage our providers to stay in the community and form long-lasting relationships with our patients and the families we serve.